CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 DSLRs can shoot at higher frame rates and resolutions than compact cameras.
 So, you can capture stills or videos with greater clarity and detail.

-You may also like: What does Bluetooth do on a DSLR
+You may also like: Why does DSLR camera say subject is too dark

 Better Control Over Settings